 The Senate often makes amendments to bills, some of which involve corrections to drafting errors or improvements to administrative aspects.
 The House normally accepts such amendments.

 If the House does not agree with the Senate amendments, it adopts a motion stating the reasons for its disagreement, which it communicates in a message to the Senate.
 If the Senate wishes the amendments to stand nonetheless, it sends a message back to the House, which then accepts or rejects the proposed changes.
 If an agreement cannot be reached by exchanging messages, the House that has possession of the bill may ask that a conference be held, although this practice has fallen into disuse.

-Royal Assent may be granted in one of two ways-through a written procedure and through the traditional ceremony, where Members of the House of Commons join with their Senate colleagues in the Senate Chamber.
+Royal Assent may be granted in one of two ways—through a written procedure and through the traditional ceremony, during which Members of the House of Commons join their Senate colleagues in the Senate Chamber.

 An Act that has been given Royal Assent in written form is considered assented to on the day on which the two Houses of Parliament have been notified of the declaration.
 The Royal Assent Act preserves the traditional ceremony by requiring that it be used at least twice in each calendar year, including for the first bill in each session that authorizes government spending.

 The traditional procedure for Royal Assent involves a formal ceremony that takes place in the Senate Chamber.
 When the House is sitting, it suspends its proceedings in order that its Members may proceed to the Senate Chamber, where the Governor General or his or her deputy grants Royal Assent.